Why are quadratic normal volatility models analytically tractable?: Closedness under changes of measure

 We now are ready to give a simple proof of Proposition~\ref{P qnv martingality}, stated in the introduction:\\ \emph{Proof of Proposition~\ref{P qnv martingality}.} Consider the probability measure $\widehat{\Q}$ and the stopped $\widehat{\Q}$-QNV process $\widehat{X}$ introduced in Proposition~\ref{P closedness}.
 By the discussion at the beginning of this section, strict local martingality of $X$ is equivalent to $\widehat{\Q}(\widehat{X}_T =0) > 0$ for some $T>0$.
 We shall use the fact, discussed in Section~\ref{SS qnv model}, that $\widehat{X}$ does not hit any roots of $\widehat{P}$.
-Thus, $\widehat{\Q}(\widehat{X}_T =0) > 0$ for some $T>0$ is equivalent to the polynomial $\widehat{P}$ not having any nonnegative real roots less or equal than $1/x_0$.
-This again is equivalent to $e_1 \neq 0$ together with the condition that $P$ has no roots greater or equal than $x_0$; due to the facts that $e_1 = 0$ implies that $0$ is a root of $\widehat{P}$ and that $r \in (0, \infty)$ is a root of $P$ if and only if $1/r$ is a root of $\widehat{P}$; see Lemma~\ref{L roots}.
+Thus, $\widehat{\Q}(\widehat{X}_T =0) > 0$ for some $T>0$ is equivalent to the polynomial $\widehat{P}$ not having any nonnegative real roots less than or equal to $1/x_0$.
+This again is equivalent to $e_1 \neq 0$ together with the condition that $P$ has no roots greater than or equal to $x_0$; this is due to the fact that $e_1 = 0$ implies that $0$ is a root of $\widehat{P}$ and that $r \in (0, \infty)$ is a root of $P$ if and only if $1/r$ is a root of $\widehat{P}$; see Lemma~\ref{L roots}.
 Thus, we have proven the statement concerning the martingality of $X$.